International Money Transfers

 Please note: IMTs will be subject to fees and charges imposed by overseas banks involved in the transaction.
 These may be deducted from the foreign payment and in such cases the beneficiary will receive a lower amount than the original amount sent.
 These fees vary depending on the fee policy of the overseas bank.

-If you have further questions, read our FAQs.
+If you have any questions, please visit our help section.